Click to return to the first page

 James Curtis, Buster Keaton: A Filmmaker’s Life (NY: Alfred A. Knopf, 2022), p.
 318: “Keaton rarely spoke of the critical drubbing he took for The General.”

-All of this, and much more besides, is based upon a single page in Dardis’s horrid book, which was further exaggerated in Meade’s horrid book.
+All of this, and much more besides, stems from a single page in Dardis’s horrid book, which was further exaggerated in Meade’s horrid book.
 Dardis did little research and misreported his findings.
 Meade did even less research and even more misreporting.
 Subsequent writers just cribbed Dardis and Meade without factchecking.
 Is this unusual?
 Hardly.
 Pick up pretty much any history book, whether it be about ancient times or modern.
 What you’ll find inside is probably no better.
 Each historian just cribs from the previous ones, as our history profs teach us all to do.
 In an email message to me about a different topic, a colleague referred to most research as being nothing more than “sloppy regurgitation.”
 True.
 Too true.
 And, I confess, in past years I was as guilty as anybody else.
 This is how history is written, and it gets me down.
-I have been collecting reviews of The General and so far I have found 68, of which I reproduce 67 (for the one remaining I provide an external link).
-Of those 68, there were 5 that were negative.
+I have been collecting reviews of The General and so far I have found 70, of which I reproduce 69 (for the one remaining I provide an external link).
+Of those 70, there were 6 that were negative.
 Another 8 were mixed.
-But 55 were positive, some with reservations, and some entirely, enthusiastically, wildly positive.
+But 56 were positive, some with reservations, and some entirely, enthusiastically, wildly positive.
 As I find more reviews, I’ll post them all.
 There may have been another 40 or 50 in the US altogether.
 I’d be surprised if there were many more than that.

 REVIEWS OF THE GENERAL